syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/System-Requirements.md

 * Processor: x86 or x64
 * RAM : 512 MB (minimum), 1 GB (recommended)
 * Hard disk: up to 8.5 GB of available space may be required.
-However, 750 MB free space is required in boot drive even if you are installing the setup in other drive.
+However, 750 MB free space is required in boot drive even if you are installing in other drive.

 ### Development Environment